On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime: (N+1)-dimensional spacetime of spherical symmetry

 \subsection{The effect of cosmological constant}

-Furthermore, if the \emph{cosmological constant} $\lambda$ is included in the previous derivation, it turns out to be the Schwarzschild-Tangherlini spacetime~\cite{Tangherlini:1963bw}, and the pulsation equation becomes
+Furthermore, if the \emph{cosmological constant} $\lambda\propto\rho_\lambda=-p_\lambda$ is included in the previous derivation, it turns out to be the Schwarzschild-Tangherlini spacetime~\cite{Tangherlini:1963bw}, and the pulsation equation becomes

 As we will see, the extra term $p_\lambda$ from the cosmological constant is significant to the stability condition.
-And we follow the same procedure to obtain
+In addition, we follow the same procedure to obtain

-The second term on RHS tends to destabilize the fluid sphere due the ``pressure effect'' of the fluid; while the third and fourth terms depend on its \emph{competition} with cosmological constant $\lambda$. \emph{Qualitatively}, $\lambda<0$ tends to stabilize the sphere; and $\lambda>0$ does the opposite~\footnote{We note that the impact of cosmological constant on the Chandrasekhar instability is opposite to the Antonov instability (gravothermal catastrophe), see Ref.~\cite{Axenides:2012bf}.}.
+and $\langle\gamma\rangle$ is also given by Eq.~(\ref{seceq:gammaavg}).
+The second term on RHS of Eq.~(\ref{seceq:gammacritcos}) tends to destabilize the fluid sphere due the ``pressure effect'' of the fluid; while the third and fourth terms depend on its \emph{competition} with cosmological constant $\lambda$. \emph{Qualitatively}, $\lambda<0$ tends to stabilize the sphere; and $\lambda>0$ does the opposite.
+In particular, we note that the impact of cosmological constant on the Chandrasekhar instability is opposite to the Antonov instability (gravothermal catastrophe)~\cite{Axenides:2012bf}.
 The expression is fully relativistic in its own right, though it would be indicative to see the post-Newtonian expansion in a particular model.
 Therefore, we apply this result to the homogeneous model in the next section.